KIDNEY CARE AND KIDNEY DISORDERS

 KIDNEY STONES (or RENAL CALCULI)

-In a few cases, remedies for kidney stones are helpful.
-However, in general these are not recommended as they do not work well enough.
-Some people recommend vitamin B6, magnesium, foot reflexology, drinking plenty of only distilled or spring water, and perhaps also Epsom salt baths.
-However, a much better way to handle kidney stones on a permanent basis is to embark on a complete nutritional balancing program.
+Remedies that can help a kidney stones pass include vitamin B6, magnesium, foot reflexology, drinking plenty of carbon-only filtered or spring water, and perhaps also Epsom salt baths.
+For permanent correction, embark on a complete nutritional balancing program.

 1. Put up with the passing of the existing kidney stones until all of them have passed.

-2. After a few months on a nutritional balancing program, perhaps have all of the existing stones broken up and removed using lithotripsy.
+2. After a year on a nutritional balancing program, have all of the existing stones broken up and removed using lithotripsy.
 This is a simple procedure in which high-frequency sound waves are beamed to your kidneys and it painlessly breaks up the kidney stones.
 The only problem is it does not work on all types of kidney stones.

 These are often termed glomerulonephritis or just nephritis.
 The kidneys are such vital organs that if they become infected, the entire body is often weakened.
 Symptoms may include pain upon urination, a need to urinate often, difficulty urinating, and low back pain that may radiate around to the front of the body.
 Some infections are silent, however, and present no symptoms at all, or very few.